rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 Xcode’s canvas automatically recognizes and displays any type in the current editor that conforms to the PreviewProvider protocol.
 A preview provider returns one or more views, with options to configure the size and device.

 You can customize the returned content from a preview provider to render exactly the previews that are most helpful to you.

+#### Section 4 : Create the List of Landmarks

+When you use SwiftUI’s List type, you can display a platform-specific list of views.
+The elements of the list can be static, like the child views of the stacks you’ve created so far, or dynamically generated.
+You can even mix static and dynamically generated views.